 Don't stop to puzzle over tiny pieces.
 Some of them are very secondary, and others get explained later.

 No dictionary work or Google unless it's really necessary to get the main point.
 (You don't need to know who Jerry Falwell was to understand "The Free Speech Follies.")

 Pause and consider what you have been reading.
-Grab a piece of scrap paper and a pen, and write down your reactions and responses.
+More writing: What are your reactions and responses?
 If you are supposed to be writing a paper about this article, what do you think you will say?
 All of this is very personal and preliminary, so don't panic.
 You are just trying to find some order to your thoughts.

-In the margin of the piece (or on a separate piece of paper if it's a book you cannot mark), have a conversation with the author.
+As you read, have a conversation with the author.
 Things you might say could include: